eduardoalsilva/eduardoalsilva/README.md

 # Hi there! 👋 **I'm Eduardo Silva**

-Lately I have been working on projects to practice and analyze some datasets at my job.
-I like to use Python, pandas and CSV files, but I'm open to new technologies, since it's required to finish any project.
+I'm currently working on projects to practice and analyze datasets in my job.
+I enjoy using Python, pandas, and working with CSV files, but I'm always open to learning new technologies whenever a project requires them.

-The last project I worked was "Bolão Fácil".
-I used Python to save bets from a group of people in a JSON file.
-The program can also check the lottery.
+One of my recent projects was **"Bolão Fácil"**, where I used Python to store group bets in a JSON file and implemented a feature to check lottery results automatically.

-I'm also practicing everyday: pandas, matplotlib and seaborn.
+I'm also dedicated to improving my skills every day, focusing on tools like pandas, matplotlib, and seaborn.
+I'm passionate about turning raw data into insights and continuously exploring ways to optimize workflows through programming.

 <br>
 Here's a glimpse into my tech stack: